 (a) a claim by the plaintiff based on an allegation of fraud; or

-(b) a claim by the plaintiff in respect of libel, slander, malicious prosecution, false imprisonment, seduction or breach of promise of marriage,
+(b) a claim by the plaintiff in respect of defamation, malicious prosecution, false imprisonment, seduction or breach of promise of marriage,

 a statement of claim may, at the option of the plaintiff, be indorsed on the writ.

+[Rule 3 amended in Gazette 16 Aug 2017 p.
+4410.]

 4. Claim for liquidated demand, indorsements required for, costs etc.

 Where the plaintiff’s claim is for a debt or liquidated demand only, the writ before it is issued must be indorsed with a statement of the amount claimed in respect of the debt or demand, and for costs up to and including service, respectively, and such indorsement shall further state that upon payment thereof within the time allowed for appearance, further proceedings will be stayed.
 The defendant may notwithstanding such payment have the costs taxed and if more than one-sixth is disallowed, the plaintiff’s solicitor shall pay the costs of taxation, unless otherwise ordered by the taxing officer.